 If you want something cheap and don't want to spend much money, consider an entry-level model like the ASUS VG246H, which has a lower 1080p resolution than the ASUS ProArt Display PA278CV.
 It has fewer features than the ASUS as it doesn't have a USB-C port, but that's what you must expect for a cheaper display.
 It means you need to connect to it over HDMI; if your MacBook doesn't have an HDMI port, you'll need to get an adapter.
 Despite that, it still works well with macOS computers.

 It's well-built with an incredibly ergonomic stand, making it easy to adjust to an ideal viewing position.
 It also has wide viewing angles that keep the image consistent from the sides, meaning it's a great choice if you often need to share your screen with someone else.
 Although it's limited in extra features, it has an sRGB mode that results in great accuracy.
 Still, it locks most picture settings, including the brightness, so it's only beneficial for editing content with that color space in a dark environment.

 Jun 19, 2023: Replaced the Gigabyte M27Q with the ASUS ProArt Display PA278CV because the ASUS has better macOS compatibility and text clarity; added the ASUS ProArt Display PA278QV to Notable Mentions.

-Our recommendations are based on what we think are the best external monitors for a MacBook Pro that are currently available.
+Our recommendations are based on what we think are the best external monitors for MacBook Pro, and the best MacBook Air monitors that are currently available.
 They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our monitor reviews, except Dell monitors.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.